Sultan sa Barongis

-Lambayong, Cotabato was created through Executive No. 543, signed by then President Elpidio Quirino on October 29, 1952.
-It is carved from the municipality of Dulawan (now Datu Piang).
+Sultan sa Barongis was initially known as Lambayong and was created on October 29, 1952 through Executive No. 543, signed by President Elpidio Quirino.
+It was carved from the municipality of Dulawan (now Datu Piang), and then renamed on June 21, 1959 after Mantagmama of the House of Talik, grandfather of lawyer, guerrilla leader, and politician, Salipada Pendatun.

-Lambayong was changed to its current name on June 21, 1959.

-In 2004, 11 barangays of Sultan sa Barongis were transferred to the newly created municipality of Rajah Buayan, reducing the number of barangays from 23 to 12.
+In 2004, eleven barangays of Sultan sa Barongis were transferred to the municipality of Rajah Buayan, reducing the number of barangays from 23 to 12.

 Geography

 Barangays

 Sultan sa Barongis is politically subdivided into 12 barangays.
 Each barangay consists of puroks while some have sitios.